Sutra Americana

 Autor Monona Walien Limba Engleză Paperback – 20 oct 2026

-As their three daughters become young women and face middle age, they must navigate the tumultuous decades of the Vietnam War, the civil rights movement, and the women’s liberation movement.
-As for many immigrant children, the bar is set high for success, and in their journeys of self-discovery they upend their parents’ hold on them to craft radically new identities for themselves.
-The heart of their parents’ marriage remains a mystery, creating unexpected challenges for the daughters, who must learn along the way the power of love and forgiveness to overcome the most uncomfortable truths.
+As their three daughters become young women, they must navigate the tumultuous decades of the Vietnam War, the civil rights movement, and the women’s liberation movement.
+In their journeys of self-discovery, they upend their parents’ hold on them to craft radically new identities for themselves.
+As they discover their parents’ faults they grow increasingly puzzled by their devotion to one another, eventually learning how love and forgiveness have the power to overcome the most uncomfortable truths.

 Precomandă